MathGeniusJodie/mass-extinction/readme.md

 pseudoelements should be avoided in general since content belongs in html and there doesn't exist a way to hide purely presentational pseudoelement content from screen readers

+must be enabled for the [tailwind typography plugin](https://tailwindcss.com/docs/typography-plugin) to work

 #### placeholders:

 unset placeholder opacity (mostly for firefox)